How to buy the best air purifier

 The quietest machines do a very good job of keeping noise to an absolute minimum, both on the lowest and highest setting.

-New Hepa filters can vary in cost from about £20 to about £50 depending on which air purifier you buy.
+New HEPA filters can vary in cost from about £20 to more than £50 depending on which air purifier you buy.

 Manufacturers generally recommend you change your filter every six months, as once it's clogged up it won't be much use to you.
 That depends on how often you use your air purifier, though.
 If you don't use it every day, your filters might last a bit longer.